Dr Alexa Haynes

 “I first started to think about the effects of cashless society a few years ago when faced with fewer coins to buy a Big Issue or to pass to homeless on the streets.
-I’ve been more and more conscious of this social change which is emphasized by commentators pondering the consequences as entire cities are becoming completely cashless; like Seoul or Sweden.
+I’ve been more and more conscious of this social change which is emphasised by commentators pondering the consequences as entire cities are becoming completely cashless; like Seoul or Sweden.
 The most obvious impact is that it exacerbates inequality even further.
 Cash is something that can be used by anyone no matter how rich or poor, technology, on the other hand, excludes.
 Clearly, the implications of a digital economy vary but its effects on cybercrime, the change in criminal behaviour and therefore the new types of perpetrators are alarming.
 Our guest author Richard has written about such implications.
 These to are inextricably linked to the growing class divide and I can see exaggerating it even more.
 What does this mean for the digital economy and digital companies?
 It’s likely to pave the way for an alternative to the traditional banking systems, we might see more companies using alternative currencies and technologies in cashless transactions, and as such, I can see blockchain eliminating some of these issues but not all.
 We still have to find a way to include those less fortunate (providing access to necessary technology) but we will also need to be more creative in protecting all in society from those criminals taking advantage of this shift.”

 The use of cash has been declining for decades.
 Increasingly, it’s being replaced by a wide variety of digital payment platforms, everything from debit and credit cards to smartphones and cryptocurrencies.
 As these payment platforms continue to acquire more market share it’s not far-fetched to imagine a world with no cash whatsoever.
 Because digitized platforms are secure, traceable, and more efficient, some countries have decided to make a cashless shift the centerpiece of their economic policy, including Sweden and Israel.
 On the other end of the development spectrum, in countries such as Somaliland, India, and Uruguay, the traditional consumer-based brick and mortar banking system is being supplanted by digital platforms to afford citizens greater access to local and global trade markets ill-served by cash.